xuwenyihust/Recommender-Systems/README.md

 ### 2. User based recommender with predicted ratings
 *Given a user & a restaurant, predict the rating of that restaurant of that specific user*

-* Find the K nearest neighbors from
+* Find the K nearest neighbors from restaurants which have been rated by this user.
+* * Filter out restaurants rated by this user.

 ### 3. Bayesian Chocolates: Model based recommendations